 Porn scenario: Boss has sex with an employee at work, then invites the employee to have sex with his wife.
 They all say they’re having a great time.

 Real scenario: Boss has an affair with a coworker.
-Their spouses find out and divorce them, and they both get fired from their jobs.
+Their spouses find out and each divorce them, and they both get fired from their jobs.

 Porn scenario: Teen boy is seduced by his best friend’s mom.